Do you know the difference between a Creative Director and a Project Manager?

 Yes, sometimes they do!

-As we mentioned earlier, sometimes Project Managers happen to be creative people but not always.
-So, if your project is creative in nature, such as a new marketing campaign complete with eye-catching visuals and snappy headliners, it’s quite possible that you would need both.
+As we mentioned earlier, sometimes, Project Managers are creative people, but not always.
+So, if your project is creative, such as a new marketing campaign complete with eye-catching visuals and snappy headlines, it’s quite possible that you would need both.

 Let’s take a new product rollout for instance.
 For something that extensive, it would be a Creative Director’s job to help you brand your new product, create ads, and develop a marketing strategy.
-It would be the Project Manager’s job to oversee things like manufacturing, keeping everything on budget, and mapping out a distribution plan, as well as making sure that the creative team turns out their deliverables on schedule.
-The larger and more extensive your project, the greater the odds are that you’ll need to hire both leaders to get the job done.
+It would be the Project Manager’s job to oversee things like manufacturing, keeping everything on budget, mapping out a distribution plan, and making sure that the creative team turns out their deliverables on schedule.
+The more extensive your project, the greater the odds are that you’ll need to hire both leaders to get the job done.

 If it’s a rebrand you’re after, some spiffy-looking marketing collateral, or to launch a sweet new marketing campaign, a Creative Director can help.